EverBrite Light Review: Does it Work?

 Overall, EverBrite is moderately-priced and performs about as advertised.
 If your expectations are realistic, you’ll probably find that it does a fine job of illuminating dark areas sufficiently enough to warrant the price.

-You may recall a similarly-advertised light on TV a few years ago called Light Angel (review here) which is no longer available, although we still occasionally see them in bargain bins or clearance racks.
+You may recall a similarly-advertised light on TV a few years ago called Light Angel (review here) which is no longer available, although I still occasionally see them in bargain bins or clearance racks.

 EverBrite sports a very similar design to other solar powered lights, such as the security light by Innoo Tech that is well-rated among hundreds of consumer reviews.
 You may want to shop around before making your final decision.

 The EverBrite light is a solar porch light that brightens when motion is detected.
 It offers a moderate amount of light, although it does not compare to the brightness of a wired floodlight.
-For the price and convenience, we feel that most consumers will find it to be a positive investment.
+For the price and convenience, I feel that most consumers will find it to be a positive investment.

 Have you tried the EverBrite light?
 Please give it a star rating and comment below.